markproy/bird-classification-workshop/docs/troubleshooting.md

 Ensure you are not on VPN.

-If `deeplens.amazon.net` hangs when trying to connect with the device over its softAP SSID, try `DeepLens.config` instead.
+If `deeplens.amazon.net` hangs when trying to connect with the device over its softAP SSID, try `deepLens.config` instead.

+If neither of those work, try using the ip address directly (e.g., `http://10.105.168.217/`).
+You can find this by opening a terminal window using the directly connected keyboard and monitor.
+From the terminal window, enter `ifconfig`.
+In the output, look for `inet addr:` and you should be able to find the ip address of the device.

 ## Navigation